SEC PLANS FOR ENHANCED SECURITY AT BASKETBALL CHAMPIONSHIPS

-Fans attending the 2018 SEC Men's and Women's Basketball Tournaments will be asked to enter those events with clear bags and should be prepared to arrive early and to see a law enforcement presence in and around the arenas in which those events take place, the Conference office has announced.
+BIRMINGHAM, Alabama (February 24, 2020) - Fans attending the 2020 SEC Men's and Women's Basketball Tournaments will be asked to enter those events with clear bags and should be prepared to arrive early and to see a law enforcement presence in and around the arenas in which those events take place, the Conference office has announced.

-The SEC Women's Basketball Tournament will be held February 28-March 4 at Bridgestone Arena in Nashville followed by the SEC Men's Basketball Tournament, March 7-11, at Scottrade Center in St. Louis.
+The SEC Women's Basketball Tournament will be held March 4-8 at Bon Secours Wellness Arena in Greenville followed by the SEC Men's Basketball Tournament, March 11-15, at Bridgestone Arena in Nashville.

 The SEC strongly encourages fans not to bring any type of bags to the tournaments, but bags must be clear or otherwise a small clutch bag to be allowed into either tournament.

-Gates open for the women's tournament one hour prior to the first game of each day of the tournament to accommodate early arriving fans and gates open 75 minutes prior to tipoff on the first day of each game in the men's tournament.
+Gates open for the women's tournament one hour prior to the first game of each day of the tournament to accommodate early arriving fans and gates open 75 minutes prior to tipoff on the first game of each day in the men's tournament.

 Bags must satisfy the guidelines below in order to be taken into the SEC Men's and Women's Basketball Tournaments: